anoushsepehri/2018-Summer-Research-Condition-Monitoring-of-Industrial-Machines/README.md

 # DAQ-front-end-analysis
-Raspberry Pi Modular Scripts for Data sampling and transferring.
+Raspberry Pi Scripts for data sampling, transferring and recieving.
 DAQ software samples data and sends to AWS IoT.
-Conversion script used to convert compressed data to JSON and CSV formatting.
+Conversion script used to convert compressed data to JSON and CSV formatting once retrieved from the cloud.
+Developed for Summer Research at the University of Manitoba for Condition Monitoring of Industrial Machines